Hes-Siemelink/instacli/instacli-spec/commands/instacli/script-info/Script info.md

 * `description`: The question to ask the user.
 * `default`: The default value
 * `type`: The type of input: `select one`, `select multiple` or `password`
-* `choices`: a list of objects to choose from.
+* `enum`: a list of objects to choose from.
 This will render a dropdown list when presented to the user.
-* `display`: the field to display when passing a list of objects to `choices`
+* `display property`: the field to display when passing a list of objects to `enum`
-* `value`: if passing an object to `choices`, the result will be the value of this field and not the entire object
+* `value property`: if passing an object to `enum`, the result will be the value of this field and not the entire object

 For example: